AmmieNyami/ammienyami.github.io/content/projects/appdrawer.md

 # How it works

-AppDrawer initially creates 2 threads: a rendering thread and a server thread.
+AppDrawer initially has 2 threads: a rendering thread and a server thread.
 The rendering thread renders the state of the server, and the server thread waits for connections.
 Each connection creates a separate thread for listening to commands from the client.
 The clients can send commands such as "get window display" or "create window".
 The so called "window display" is a shared memory region containing RGBA data that gets rendered into the actual window.
 To receive events, clients must tell the server to start sending events to a specific client.
-The server just sends events through the regular server socket.
+When the server starts sending events to a client, it creates a separate socket for that client, and sends events through it.

 The definitions of the structures used to communicate with the server are defined in a C header called "RudeDrawer".